Frequently Asked Questions

 - Email address and phone number of participant or primary contact

-- Service account address, service account or agreement identification number (SAID), or both
+- Valid service account address, valid service account or agreement identification number (SAID), or both

 - Service account utility distribution company (UDC)